 California adjusts most exemption figures every three years to keep pace with inflation, so relying on outdated numbers can cost you real money—or even your house.
 Choosing between System 1 (CCP § 704) andSystem 2 (CCP § 703.140) requires an exact understanding of today’s dollar limits, not last year’s.
-For instance, the statewide homestead floor climbed to $361,076 on April 1 2025 and will rise again in 2028.
+For instance, the statewide homestead floor is $361,076 and the cap is $722,507 for 2025, and the homestead adjusts annually for inflation.
 If you file using an older figure, the trustee may argue you have unprotected equity, exposing your property to sale or forcing you into a costlier chapter 13 plan.
 By starting with the correct 2025 tables, you can avoid objections, streamline the 341 meeting, and move faster toward a discharge.

 The wildcard under System 2 is tiny on paper—$1,950—but it can balloon to $38,700 when you tack on the unused portion of the System 2 homestead.
 That makes it a secret weapon for filers who do not own real estate or hold minimal equity.
 Use it to protect vulnerable assets such as: